 The Upwing Subsurface Compression System™ (SCS) is designed to be flexible for both standard deployment methods as well as a rig-less alternative deployment method.

 The SCS has been proven to startup in even the harshest environmental conditions and is comparable to other subsurface tools in deployment processes.

 Like Electrical Submersible Pumps (ESPs), the SCS can be deployed by production tubing.
 Based on the designed SCS completion, there are options for the fluid flow path to produce to the surface through the tubing, annulus or both.

 The SCS assembly, with the motor module at the bottom, the magnetic coupling module in the middle and the compressor module at the top, is connected to the bottom of a production tubing.
-The SCS is lowered into the well to the desired completion depth and the tubing hanger is landed.
+The SCS is lowered into the well to the desired completion depth, near the pay zone, and the tubing hanger is landed.
 The main power cable (a standard ESP cable) from the motor module is secured to the production tubing by cable protectors and penetrates through the wellhead utilizing metal-to-metal pressure seals.

 In the case of “tubing-hung” standard deployments, the compressed gas flows from the compressor to the surface through the production tubing, annulus or both, depending on production goals and corrosion and erosion considerations.

 The SCS has also been designed with an alternative deployment methodology in mind.

 An advantage of the light weight and compact size of the SCS is that it has the capability to be deployed using a mono cable.
 The mono cable includes all required components to provide the mechanical strength required for deployment as well as the electrical power and additional completion utility needed for operation of the SCS.